Tips for Better Pictures

 - Capture small details.

-You may have heard the phrase, "It's the little things."
-Sometimes, that also applies to photos.
+You may have heard the phrase, "It's the little things that matter" or "it's all in the details".
+That can also apply to photos.
 Close-up images that capture small, intricate, and delicate details can make for really compelling visual content.

 - Pics Are FREE!!!

-It's not like your're paying for film :)
+It's not like you're paying for film :)

 Take a bunch of pictures.
 Different distances, lighting, subject size, etc. Then choose the best one to upload and delete the rest.